Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Introduction

 We utilize \spec to implement \sys{}, a complete FUSE-based (generative) file system specified entirely in specification.
 Our toolchain automatically generates a functional C-language implementation without any manual intervention.
 We validate its correctness and expressiveness by successfully generating implementations of a previously verified file system, AtomFS~\cite{zou2019atomfs}.
 Besides, we showcase its capability for complex feature integration by seamlessly evolving \sys with spec patches to support 10 novel features from Ext4, including delayed allocation and file encryption.
 We also highlight its benefits on performance: by applying Ext4-style delayed allocation method with a concise spec patch, \spec{} automatically regenerated the relevant modules, resulting in a 99.9\% data write reduction for xv6 compilation.

-To our knowledge, \spec is the first framework that enables both the generation and principled evolution of end-to-end file systems like \sys, shifting the developer's focus from writing brittle low-level code to crafting robust, high-level designs. \spec and \sys will be open-sourced.
+To our knowledge, \spec is the first framework that enables both the generation and principled evolution of end-to-end file systems like \sys, shifting the developer's focus from writing brittle low-level code to crafting robust, high-level designs. \spec and \sys is available at: \url{https://llmnativeos.github.io/specfs/}.